makerdao/mips/MIP77/MIP77.md

 For example, a score of 100% would mean a Recognized Delegate communicated all of their voting decisions AND gave reasons for reaching these decisions.
 On the other hand, a score of 50% would indicate that a Recognized Delegate conveyed their choices but did not provide any reasoning for these decisions.
 A score of 75% might suggest a Recognized Delegate had communicated reasoning approximately half of the time but always communicated how they voted.

 Recognized Delegates are expected to communicate their vote **within seven days** of a Governance Poll concluding, or from the execution of an Executive Vote.
-The exception to this is when a Recognized Delegate is opposing an Executive Vote, see the discussion above regarding the participation metric.
+The exception to this is when a Recognized Delegate is opposing an Executive Vote (see the discussion above regarding the participation metric).

 The assessment of reasoning for any given vote is subjective.
 Governance Facilitators have the final say on whether the provided reasoning is sufficient.